JB395/Pool-Payout-Manager/README.md

 ![1  Copy Receiving Address](https://user-images.githubusercontent.com/29760787/83368341-727d9780-a386-11ea-973d-5f8b13767802.jpg)

-We need some QTUM to pay for the smart contract gas and transaction fees, and can get some testnet QTUM from the [Qtum Testnet Faucet](http://testnet-faucet.qtum.info/).
+We need some QTUM to pay for the smart contract gas and transaction fees and can get some testnet QTUM from the [Qtum Testnet Faucet](http://testnet-faucet.qtum.info/).
 Paste the receiving address into the faucet address field and press the blue checkmark button.

 ![2  Testnet Faucet](https://user-images.githubusercontent.com/29760787/83368347-7a3d3c00-a386-11ea-940e-5ba4c83b32b8.jpg)